 The DCU Ability 'Works for Me' campus course runs on DCU Glasnevin campus part-time over 16 weeks, on Tuesday, Wednesday and Thursday mornings from 10am to 1pm.
+Our next course will run between March 22nd and July 7th 2022.

 The course aims to build on learners' understanding of work, and to support them to explore ideas for their own working future.
+Learners will be offered the opportunity to undertake a QQI Level 3 accredited qualification during 2022 (QQI 3N0587 Work Experience).

-The 'Works for Me' course begins with a 6-week training periods.
+The 'Works for Me' course begins with a 6-week training period.
 Learners then participate 6-week work placement with a DCU campus employer.
 In the final 4 weeks of the course, learners reflect on their learning from this experience.
 They prepare personalised documents to support them in taking their next steps in work when the course has ended.

 Training 10am-1pm

 Weeks 1 to 6 Tuesdays, Wednesdays, Thursdays

+March 22 nd to April 27 th

-Placement 2 to 3 mornings or afternoons
+Placement 2 to 3 mornings

 Weeks 7 to 12 Tuesdays, Wednesdays, Thursdays

+May 3 rd to June 9 th

 Training 10am-1pm

 Weeks 13 to 16 Tuesdays, Wednesdays, Thursdays

+June 14 th to July 7 th